 Surgery for Merkel cell carcinoma

 Surgery is the main treatment for most Merkel cell carcinomas (MCCs).
+Different types of surgery might be done, depending on the situation.

 Initial skin biopsy